0bs-chat/zerobs/temp.md

 caching implementation : (tanstack query)

 1. normal queries.
-2. normal mutations.
+2. normal mutations. (not needed because these are not reactive, so doesn't make any big difference.)
-3. paginated and infinite queries.
+3. paginated and infinite queries. (gotta figure something about it.)

 ---